Rocco

 Rocco is obsessed with perfection—in the ingredients he sources, the food he makes and the bakeries that bear his name.
 So he travels through Italy to befriend artisan butchers, farmers and cheesemakers.
 He scratches, squeezes and sniffs his way through a pile of lemons to find the best one.
 He conducts his kitchen like an opera and treats every day like opening night.
 He rarely smiles while baking, but it doesn't mean he's not feeling joy.

-Inspecting 10-year aged
+Inspecting 10-year aged Parmigiano Reggiano.

 Parma, Italy